 For example, indoors in a typical office environment, the light level is around 400 lux, whereas direct sunlight measures about 100,000 lux.

 Have you ever wondered why reading your cell phone outside can be difficult?

-This is why indoors your eyes could perceive 10 to 10,000 lux making it easy to read a computer or phone.
+This is why indoors, your eyes could perceive 10 to 10,000 lux, making reading a computer or phone easy.

-In both cases your eye will perceive that the upper end of the range is bright and lower is dark.
+In both cases, your eye will perceive that the upper end of the range is bright and the lower is dark.
 This changing dynamic contrast range of the human eye makes it a poor judge of absolute light intensity.

-If you have a pair of eclipse glasses you can use them to view the sun and then take them inside and use them to view the lights indoors.
+If you have a pair of eclipse glasses, you can use them to view the sun and then take them inside and use them to view the lights indoors.
 You will find dramatically different results.
-This is because the indoor light sources have much less intensity than the sun.
+This is because indoor light sources have much less intensity than the sun.

-The intensity of the visual spectrum of indoor light sources alone are <1% of sunlight.
-Not to mention that the IR spectrum of light produced by high efficiency indoor lighting is extremely low compared to sunlight.
+The intensity of the visual spectrum of indoor light sources alone is <1% of sunlight.
+Not to mention that the IR spectrum of light produced by high-efficiency indoor lighting is extremely low compared to sunlight.